Tokeiya/CSfmt/README.md

 # CSfmt
-SFMT and dSFMT implementation in C#
+SFMT and dSFMT with Jump implementation in C#